TheresaLui/SelfHelpContent_v2/articles/problemscopingques.recoveryservices/problemscopingques-mabs-backupfailure.md

                       "visibility": "issue_Type == Backups to the cloud are failing || issue_Type == Backups to the disk are failing", "controlType": "textbox",
-                      "displayLabel": "Provide the error message that you are seeing:", "watermarkText": "Copy and paste error message text from the console instead of screenshot", "required": false
+                      "displayLabel": "Provide the error message that you are seeing:", "watermarkText": "Copy and paste error message that you see in console", "required": false
 	     },{
                       "id": "workload_Type",